 The best marketing tactics and preparation won’t mean a thing if your website crashes from increased traffic on the big day.
 Fortify your back-end and make sure the entire process is smooth for the customer, from viewing items to reading reviews to checking out.
 While you’re at it, do a content check on each platform to ensure cohesive messaging and aesthetic throughout.
 Put your best foot forward, not just with marketing materials but also with the overall shopping experience.

 2. Set up your landing pages

 Just as retailers are getting ready for Black Friday and Cyber Monday, shoppers are gearing up, too.
-According to an August 2014 report by Google’s digital marketing publication Think with Google, many consumers are doing their research before the big event.
+According to a report by Google’s digital marketing publication Think with Google, many consumers are doing their research before the big event.